What is Open Access?

 Open Access (OA) is all about sharing research freely and openly.
 The fundamental principle underlying OA is that research funded by the public should be freely available to the public.
 For the typical researcher this means that a copy of a research paper should be placed online as soon as possible after publication or completion with no restrictions on who can access, view or download it.
 In this way OA bypasses current obstacles to access such as the prohibitive cost of journal subscriptions, coupled with restrictive licences, that exclude most people from viewing research.

 Open Access as a movement has been around for at least a decade.
-Support has grown significantly in the UK over the last few years for two reasons:
+Support has grown significantly in the UK over the last few years for the following reasons:

 - Government-driven policy on widening access to research - a response to the Finch Report